dcunited001/dcunited001.github.io/_drafts/the-dark-side-of-nlp.md

           0.0% risk of logistical problems for illegal/unexplainable medical procedures

+- cover concept of configurational entropy, as it applies to physical tactics of social behavior
+  - it is very difficult to discern these things and very easy to be wrong. however, there are characteristic features that i have seen emerge in what seems to be "Street Theatre" augmented with "Covert NLP"

+  - physical arrangement of conversation:
+    - the street theatre people usually arrive and need to find a situation where they can sit/stand/move near the target, while the target needs to focus
+      - for me at least, other spatial arrangements and activies require development, **typology**, *training/documentation* of common activities of the target.
+        - these have to be custom tailored to the target, possibly via advice of psychological consultants

+  - psychological state: the target has been whittled down to nothing for months or years and they are in a stressful, vulnerable position
+    - that is, psychologically, sociologically and financially
+    - goals include:
+      - undermine work/family relationships
+      - undermine financial independence,
+      - but most of all, encourage the development of complementary psychological complexes, exacerbation of mental illness and changes to psychological metaprogramming (like encouragement of magickal thinking and attempts to re/process statements with puns or hidden symbols, etc -- these may actually be included by a handler at first: it is part of Covert NLP => it's fucking *covert*)

 ### Process Vulnerability Must Be Zero and So Must Legal Liability for Human Rights

 - before i get to NLP, i want to talk about some new